craftzing/laravel-mollie-webhooks/docs/resource-specific-events.md

 ];
 ```

-When registered, this subscriber will fire when the `Craftzing\Laravel\MollieWebhooks\Events\MolliePaymentWasUpdated`
+When registered, this subscriber will fire whenever `Craftzing\Laravel\MollieWebhooks\Events\MolliePaymentWasUpdated`
 gets dispatched.
-It fetches the Payment resource from the Mollie API and dispatches a more specific event based on the
+It fetches the payment resource from the Mollie API and dispatches a more specific event based on the
 payment status.
 It does so cleverly by only dispatching the event when the status actually changed compared to the
 latest known status in your system:
 ![Updated Payment EPC](/art/updated-payment-epc.png)